 Who should use it

 This intuitive forecasting method is particularly useful for businesses that lack historical data.
-Without the quantifiable data to provide the basis for your sales forecasting, you might have to turn to the more qualitative assessments from your salespeople.
+Without the quantifiable data to provide the basis for your sales forecasting, you might have to turn to more qualitative assessments from your salespeople.

 Sales Forecast Examples